tencentyun/intlcloud-documents/product_new/通信产品中心/即时通信 IM/客户端 API/SDK API/SDK API（C 接口）/IM SDK 接口/事件回调接口_intl_en.md

 |-----|-----|-----|
 | cb | TIMRecvNewMsgCallback | New message callback function.
 For more information, see [TIMRecvNewMsgCallback](https://intl.cloud.tencent.com/document/product/1047/34550). |

-> The cb parameter must be the same as that sent by [TIMAddRecvNewMsgCallback](#timaddrecvnewmsgcallback).
+>?The cb parameter must be the same as that sent by [TIMAddRecvNewMsgCallback](#timaddrecvnewmsgcallback).
 Otherwise, the callback function cannot be deleted.

 ## TIMSetMsgReadedReceiptCallback